Finally, a Business Solution

-It seems that questioning the safety of password management systems is among the first thoughts people have when learning of the concept.
+It seems that questioning the safety of password management systems is among the first thoughts people have when learning the concept.
 They tend to ask for example, “With a single password controlling access to the vault, doesn’t it become easier for hackers to access everything in it?”
 Fortunately, the answer is, “No”.

 Of course, any security system could in theory be hacked by a sophisticated attacker.
-However, our password manager was built to include extensive measures to encrypt the internal data, so even a successful full breach will leave the data inaccessible to hackers.
+However, our password manager was built to include extensive measures to encrypt the internal data, so even a successful breach will leave the data inaccessible to hackers.
 Encryption means an attacker that hacks into the cloud-based password manager would still need each organization’s master key to access the data.
-In other words, the system has been engineered expressly for this purpose and is far superior to anything an individual organization could construct with less need and resources to deploy.
+In other words, the system has been engineered expressly for this purpose and is far superior to anything an individual organization could construct with less resources to deploy.

 Password management systems are becoming ever more common as they are much safer than the alternative systems we will devise on our own.
 For maximum pass-code related data security and departmental sharing capabilities, a cloud-based password manager is going to be difficult to beat.